 Scones are one of those recipes that I was always intimidated to make.
 They almost look so fancy that they would take hours to make.
 It's just the opposite, thank goodness.

 I love sharing the pictures of the process of making these scones because it really does show you just how easy these are to make.
-I have bene making a batch of these every Sunday (on my meal prep day) to have an easy breakfast for the week.
+I have been making a batch of these every Sunday (on my meal prep day) to have an easy breakfast for the week.

 You can see here I gently push down on the top of each scone and create a small hole.
 I then simply drop a blueberry inside.